dustinpfister/blog_posts/_posts/python-tuple.md

 print( l ) # [[40, 2, 3], [4, 5, 6]]
 print( t ) # ([40, 2, 3], [4, 5, 6])
 ```

+If I do not want the source tuple of lists to mutate then I would need to not just simply pass the tuple of lists to the list built in function.
+The list function will not just create a deep clone for the nested values.
+So I will need to deep copy the lists somehow, and also to help make sure that the values will not ever be mutated I might want to have nested tuples rather than a tuple of lists.

+### 2.4 -

+## 3 - Conclusion